Use a rolling budget for flexibility and long-term planning

 For instance, a manager setting a ZBB budget can predict expenses a month or quarter more accurately than a year in advance.
 Thus, ZBB is often constrained to shorter terms.

 However, ZBB can reorient your focus on profits and uncover hidden inefficiencies.
-You can quickly eliminate overspending in less than profitable areas thanks to the quick reset that ZBB offers.
+You can quickly eliminate overspending in unprofitable areas thanks to ZBB’s quick reset.

 Incremental budgets incorporate some aspects of rolling budgeting.

-• For example, if your company spent $500,000 on social media advertising last year, you could increase that amount by 10 percent, giving you a budget limit of $550,000.
+- For example, if your company spent $500,000 on social media advertising last year, you could increase that amount by 10%, giving you a budget limit of $550,000

 You can implement ABB within your rolling forecasts.
 For example, you can trim costs within every profit-driving process at the end of the month to preserve your rolling 12-month forecast.